 The airport offers two parking options: Long-term parking and short-term parking.
 There are no parking garages.
 For parking fees and a locator map, click here.
 The curb is not a parking option — vehicles left unattended at the terminal curb will be towed.

 Is there a cell phone lot?

 Just drive in the main entrance and take a right on Golf Course Blvd (the first intersection).
 Take your first left into the cell phone lot and wait there for your passengers to arrive.
-Another option is the short-term parking lot, where the first hour is free if space is available.
+Another option is the short-term parking lot, where the first 40 minutes are free if space is available.